waiwera/waiwera/doc/user/setup_output.rst

 Output at specified times
 =========================

 Results can also be output at specified "checkpoint" times, as well as (or instead of) :ref:`regular_output`.
 Checkpoint output is written at the specified times, regardless of the time step sizes being used.
 At the start of each time step, a check is carried out to see if a checkpoint time would be passed using the current time step size.
 If so, then the time step size is reduced to hit the checkpoint time exactly.
+After the checkpoint, the time step size is restored to its previous value (before being reduced to hit the checkpoint).

 Checkpoint output is specified using the **"checkpoint"** value, which is an object.